-This article explains how preventive maintenance can provide time and money savings for facilities that use heavy duty motors and industrial motor control products.
-In plant operations or other similar workplace facilities, one thing that’s desperately needed is a solid preventive maintenance plan.
-When there are production goals to meet, and heavy duty machinery and motors are being used to achieve those goals, all motors, motor drives and other equipment run smoothly and safely.
+Preventive maintenance can provide time and money savings for facilities that use heavy-duty motors and industrial motor control products.
+Within plant operations or other similar workplace facilities, one thing that’s desperately needed is a solid preventive maintenance plan.
+When there are production goals to meet and heavy-duty machinery and motors are being used to achieve those goals, all motors, motor drives and other equipment must run smoothly and safely.

-Since production workplace settings are so busy day in and day out, it’s easy to ignore the need for preventive maintenance or procrastinate until it’s too late.
-And when a total breakdown of a motor occurs…this leads to downtime and lost profits for everyone that relies upon that particular machinery.
+Since production workplace settings are busy every day, it’s easy to ignore the need for preventive maintenance or procrastinate until it’s too late.
+And when a total motor breakdown occurs, this leads to downtime and lost profits for everyone relying upon that particular machinery.
 At least 50% of the respondents from the Plant Engineering survey agree that upgrading equipment, improving training strategies and bettering their preventive maintenance techniques are essential to decreasing unscheduled downtime.

 Whether maintaining industrial motor control products such as AC or DC motor drives or the actual industrial motors, always follow the manufacturer’s instructions for the removal of or cleaning of parts.
-Follow all safety rules to prevent accidents that can harm employees and/or the motor or equipment.
+Follow all safety rules to prevent accidents that can harm employees and the motor or equipment.